menu

 • Current color options for the Lone Peak 8:

-• Women: Black; Dusty Olive; Mineral Blue; Mint; and Navy (in my opinion, the Lone Peak 7s had better color options…)
+• Women: Dark Purple; Black/Gray, Taupe, Dusty Olive; Mineral Blue; Mint; and Red (in my opinion, the Lone Peak 7s had better color options…)

 • Men: Black; Dusty Olive; Navy; and Tan